zhoyoyo/lede23-svg-with-d3/README.md

 An 8-step guide to create a simple SVG graphic with D3.js

 #### What to do before we start:
-- Clone this repo to your computer or download the zip file to this repo using the green top button that says `CODE`
+- Clone this repo to your computer (not sure how to? check it out [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) or download the zip file to this repo using the green top button that says `CODE`
 - Navigate to the repo with terminal, and load a local server.
     - You can use the following line if you use python.
 Once it says a local server is running, type in `localhost:8080` on your browser.
 You should see the content of the `index.html` page there!
         ```